darktable-org/dtdocs/content/module-reference/processing-modules/satcurve-rgb.md

 The saturation mask preview shows the module's input to the curves, raw or guided-filter-smoothed, not the corrected output.
 It is a diagnostic aid for shaping the curve, not a preview of the final result.

-_Note that enabling the guided filter adds computation cost that scales with filter radius.
-Very large radii will noticeably increase processing time on high-resolution images._
+Note: enabling the guided filter adds computation cost that scales with filter radius.
+Very large radii will noticeably increase processing time on high-resolution images.

 The guided filter, and its _protect near-neutrals_, _protection transition width_ and _noise protection_ controls, only take effect with the _darktable UCS_ saturation formula; they are inert under _JzAzBz_.